Hadokane/CI_PP2_HUG/README.md

 In a theoretical "next update", I would make it a priority to improve upon the existing user experience before looking to expand it.

 1. The addition of more sound effects to the game, such as:
-    - Correct and incorrect sounds called by the Maths answer button.
+    - Correct and incorrect sounds are called by the Maths answer button.
     - Sounds for button presses in other areas such as the `name input` field.
     - Relevant sounds for the actions taking place within the choices within the text-adventure section.
 All to provide additional, audio feedback to the user's interaction.